chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-around-ahmed-body/2d-transient-around-ahmed-body.rst

       mpirun -np 6 gls_navier_stokes_2d ahmed.prm

-where 6 is the number of cpu used.
-The estimated execution time for a 4 seconds simulation is 6 minutes and 53 seconds.
+where 6 is the number of CPUs used.
+The estimated execution time for a 4 seconds simulation with 6 CPUs in a 32 GB RAM machine is 6 minutes and 53 seconds.
+For 1 CPU, the estimated time is 30 minutes and 37 seconds.

 Alternatively, specify the path to the ``gls_navier_stokes_2d`` in your ``build/applications`` folder, as follows: